A PC or laptop that won't turn on can be a traumatic experience, particularly if you rely on it as your primary device.

 If it's the correct charger, next check the fuse in the plug.
 Use a screwdriver to remove the fuse and swap it for one that’s known to be good.
 If you have a spare power cable that will plug into your power supply, this is a much quicker way to test that it isn’t the fuse at fault.

 Check over the wire itself, as power supplies get beaten up, especially if you carry them everywhere.
 Weak points are at the ends where it joins the black brick and at the plug which connects to the laptop.
-If you can see the coloured wires inside the black outer protection, it could be time to buy a new PSU.
+If you can see the coloured wires inside the black outer protection, it could be time to buy a new power supply unit (PSU).

-If you're having problems with a touchpad, also check out our top tips to fix a laptop track pad.
+If you're having problems with a touchpad, it's worth checking out our guide to fixing a cursor that's not moving.

 PC power supplies can also be problematic.
 It's unlikely you'll have a spare to install and test, so first check the fuse in the plug.
 There's also a fuse inside the PSU itself, but it will require you to take it out of your PC (no mean feat) and then remove the metal case to check if that's the problem.